Eschatologue/CM_wiki/docs/class/barbarian/index.md

 #### Damage Resistance

-You have :dmg-res: Resistance to :dmg-bldg: Bludgeoning, :dmg-prcg: Piercing, and :dmg-slsh: Slashing damage.
+You have **:dmg-res: Resistance**{ .em } to :dmg-bldg: Bludgeoning, :dmg-prcg: Piercing, and :dmg-slsh: Slashing damage.

 #### Rage Damage